pypeit/PypeIt/doc/tutorials/lris_howto.rst

 .. image:: ../figures/lris_objfind.png
    :scale: 30%
+   :align: center

 This shows the spatial profile of the object's S/N collapsed along the spectral direction.
 The dashed red line is the S/N threshold set by the :ref:`findobjpar`, and the green circle marks the spatial position of the detected object.
+This plot is useful to assess if the object was correctly detected and if the S/N threshold (``snr_thresh``) set is appropriate for the observation.
+See :ref:`object_finding` for further details.

 Flexure
 -------